Helping others collaboratively to transform systems

-In Social Entrepreneurship classes and programs, students discover endless possibilities for effecting social change through We collaborations and avoiding Us versus Them interactions.
+In Social Entrepreneurship classes and programs, students discover endless possibilities for effecting social change.
 The following programs represent hubs of activity, resources, and support which emanate from all fields of study throughout Cornell University.

 - Ashoka U Changemaker Campus –the leading designation for social innovation in higher education.
 In 2008, Cornell was selected as one of Ashoka U’s first Changemaker Campuses.

 - Clinton Global Initiative University is a consortium of colleges and universities that support, mentor, and provide seed funding to leading student innovators and entrepreneurs on their respective campuses.
 14 Cornell students have been admitted as delegates to the 2018 CGI-U conference with Entrepreneurship at Cornell acting as liaison.